robecilla/redditql/README.md

 # redditql

-This is a full-stack reddit like application which constists of:
+This is a full-stack reddit like application that constists of:
 - Next.js frontend deployed on Vercel.
 - Backend deployed on a prebuilt Dokku droplet on Digital Ocean VPS.